Thesavagecoder7784/NLPCrypto/README.md

 # NLPCrypto
-A repository to predict crypto using NLP techniques
+A repository to analyse cryptocurrency sentiments using NLP techniques